ceccopierangiolieugenio/3DGameEngine.js/README.md

 3DGameEngine.js
 ===============

-Javascript porting of the 3d Game Engine  BennyQBD
+This is my personal attempt to recreate in javascript the "3d Game Engine" made by  [BennyQBD](https://github.com/BennyQBD/3DGameEngine)